 The current operating mode of a router can be checked on the home page 'System dashboard'.
 It is displayed in the information panel 'About the system' in the 'Operation mode' line.

 NOTE: Important!
 Basic points for all operating modes:

-1. For the Adapter, Repeater and Access Point Mode to work correctly in any additional operating mode, a DHCP server has to be running on the Main Router.
+1. For a Keenetic device to work correctly in any additional operating mode, a DHCP server must be running on the Main Router.

-2. A router in Adapter and Repeater mode should be located in the Wi-Fi area of the Main Router.
+2. A Keenetic device in Adapter and Repeater/Extender Mode should be located in the Wi-Fi coverage area of the Main Router.

-3. You can access the web interface of the router in any additional mode by using an IP address obtained via DHCP in the home network.
+3. You can access the web interface of a Keenetic device in an additional mode by using an IP address obtained in the home network via DHCP.
 This address will be assigned by the Main Router when connected to the home network and shown in its web interface.
 If the router in an additional mode is not connected to your home network, to access it, you should use the temporary IP address 192.168.1.3, previously manually assigned an IP address from the range between 192.168.1.4 and 192.168.1.254 on your network device (computer, tablet, smartphone).

-4. In additional modes, the Keenetic web interface menu will be truncated in comparison to the main mode (menu items that are not used in additional mode will be unavailable).
+4. In additional modes, the Keenetic web interface menu will be truncated compared to the main Router Mode (menu items that are not used in additional mode will be unavailable).

 5. USB applications (connection of external drives, printers, Media Server, Download Station, etc.) are available in all additional modes.
 In additional modes, the router becomes a Layer 2 switch and only USB applications can work on it.
 For VPN server operation, NAT and routing between server clients and local network segments are required, which is absent in additional modes.
 Operation of USB modems in additional modes is also not supported.